The best leadership books are great companions and play a determining role in modifying and improving the skills and abilities of committed leaders.

 “Leadership is not about titles, positions, or flowcharts.
 It is about one life influencing another.”

 Follow these laws for others to follow you.
 All 21 are easy to understand and apply.
-They are powerful principles that make us actionable and ready to accept the role of a leader, developing necessary qualities and modern leadership thinking.
+They are powerful principles that make us actionable and ready to accept the role of a leader, developing the necessary qualities and modern leadership thinking.

 9. Leaders Eat Last